Silas Young

-Caleb DeWall (born September,9,1980) is an American professional wrestler, better known by his ring name Silas Young.
-He was last contracted for Ring of Honor, where he is a two-time ROH World Television Champion, and has wrestled on the revived Ring of Honor Wrestling in 2023.
-He also is currently performing on the independent circuit.
+Caleb DeWall (born September 9, 1980) is an American professional wrestler, better known by his ring name Silas Young. currently performing on the independent circuit.
+He is best known for his time with Ring of Honor (ROH), where he is a former two-time ROH World Television Champion.

 Professional wrestling career

 World Wrestling Entertainment (2007, 2010)

 Young made his World Wrestling Entertainment debut on the September 24, 2007, episode of Heat, facing Val Venis in a losing effort.
 The next day he lost to The Miz in a singles match taped for Friday Night SmackDown!.
 Following these appearances, Young was signed to a developmental contract and assigned to Ohio Valley Wrestling.
 On December 5, Young made his OVW debut, defeating Seth Skyfire in a dark match before losing to James Curtis in a match for the Television Championship; however, Young was released from his contract shortly thereafter due to WWE briefly dropping its affiliation with OVW.
 Young later made an appearance for WWE on the February 25, 2010, episode of Superstars, where he lost to Luke Gallows.